top of page

 2. The U.S. House of Representatives has 435 voting members who serve two year terms and represent the 50 states, proportional to population.

-(*) The initial results of the 2020 Census indicate that Minnesota will retain its eight U.S. Senate seats.
-However, the state legislature will need to redraw Congressional districts to ensure that districts each contain roughly the same total population.
-To achieve that, any given district can encompass a wide geographic area that includes rural and urban communities of various sizes.
+The results of the 2020 Census indicated that Minnesota would retain its eight U.S. Senate seats.
+However, the state legislature redrew Congressional districts to ensure that each district has roughly the same total population.
+To achieve that parity, any given district can encompass a wide geographic area that includes rural and urban communities of various sizes.

 General Elections